necolas/react-native-web/docs/guides/accessibility.md

 recommendations, it also helps avoid certain browser bugs, HTML5 conformance errors, and accessibility anti-patterns (e.g., giving a `heading` role to a `button` element).
-On the Web, `accessibilityRole` supports more values than React Native does for [Andriod and iOS](https://facebook.github.io/react-native/docs/accessibility#accessibilityrole-ios-android).
+On the Web, `accessibilityRole` supports more values than React Native does for [Android and iOS](https://facebook.github.io/react-native/docs/accessibility#accessibilityrole-ios-android).

 Straight-forward examples: